 - Course: Circuits and Electronics 1: Basic Circuit Analysis

-In this introductory level course taught by EdX CEO and MIT Professor Anant Agarwal, among others, you’ll learn different methods used to design and analyze circuits.
-It’s a self-paced course that requires you to dedicate five to seven hours per week.
-A certificate is available on completion for $169.
+This is a self-paced introductory course taught by EdX CEO and MIT Professor Anant Agarwal, among others.
+You’ll learn different methods used to design and analyze circuits.
+Pair that with weekly coursework, including online labs and optional tutorials.

 - Course: Introduction to Haptics

-In this course offered via EdX, you will learn how to build, program, and control haptic devices, which allow a user to feel they are in a virtual environment.
-The course will use a combination of robotics engineering, electrical engineering, computer science, and bioengineering skills.
-It requires 1 to 10 hours of study per week, and comes with the option of a certificate for $129.
+Offered by EdX, this course teaches you how to build, program, and control haptic devices that allows user to interact with a virtual environment.
+The course equips you with a combination of robotics engineering, electrical engineering, computer science, and bioengineering skills.

 Electrical Engineering Books

-There are a lot of Electrical engineering books available for sale but the following books provide a deeper dive into the subject matter and will take you beyond a basic “Electrical Engineering 101 for Non-Engineers”.
+The following electrical engineering books provide a deeper dive into the field and will take you beyond the standard “Electrical Engineering 101.”

-Written by a pair of experienced engineers and dedicated hobbyists, Practical Electronics for Inventors lays out the essentials of electrical engineering through step-by-step instructions, schematics, and illustrations.
-In this book, you will discover how to design and build circuits, use microcontrollers and get up to date on the latest software tools.
+Written by a pair of experienced engineers, Practical Electronics for Inventors lays out the essentials of electrical engineering through step-by-step instructions, schematics, and illustrations.
+In this book, you will discover how to design and build circuits, use microcontrollers, and get up to date on the latest software tools.